mhtippur/rainbowsight/README.md

   <img src="thumbnails/alternate_geometries_webpage.png" alt="Alt Text" style="width:100%; height:auto;">
 </div>

 Different shapes and sizes of sensors are now possible without the need to re-design optical schemes and fine-tune LED colors for curved configurations.
-The RGB LEDs can just be arranged on a PCB around the circumference of the sensor footprint, as shown below.
+The RGB LEDs can just be arranged on a PCB around the circumference of the sensor footprint, as shown above.
 <div style="display: flex; align-items: flex-start;">
   <div style="width: 40%; margin-right: 20px;">
     <img src="thumbnails/small_sensor.png" alt="Alt Text" style="width:100%; height:auto;">
   </div>
   <div style="width: 60%;">
     <p> Some of the alternate geometries implemented were designed to mimic the dimensions of Syntouch's BioTac sensors.
-Unlike with GelSight360, we were even able to shrink the size of the sensors down to <b>~20mm in diameter (about the diameter of a human index finger)</b> and still implement the rainbow illumination.</p>
+Unlike with GelSight360, we were even able to shrink the size of the sensors down to <strong>~20mm in diameter (about the diameter of a human index finger)</strong> and still implement the rainbow illumination.</p>
   </div>
 </div>